Patrick Brompton: Parish history

-St Patrick's is the only church in the village which belongs to the Church of England Diocese of Leeds.
+St Patrick's is the only church in the village and is part of the Anglican Diocese of Leeds.

-Other villages in the parish are Arrathorne, Hunton and Newton Le Willows.
+Other villages in the parish are Arrathorne, Hunton and Newton-le-Willows.
 According to the 2011 census data, 137 people follow Christianity.

+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

 Population and Industry

 It had a population of 167 according to the 2011 census.
 By looking at 2011 census data we can see the age structure of the village.
 The mean age of the village is 49.8 and the age variable with the highest number is 45 to 59 with 50 people.
 This is 29.9% of the population.
 This suggests that the population of the village are of working ability and leave the village every day for work purposes.

 On the right you can see a population time series graph showing the population of Patrick Brompton from 1801 to 2011.
 It displays a sharp drop in population around 1850.
 From the 1881 census data, we can see that agriculture is a primary source of work or occupation with 20 people from the village working in that field.
 Census data from 2011 now shows that the male population of Patrick Brompton work primarily in construction with 10 people, then 8 males working in manufacturing.

 The dramatic drop in population around 1850 could be because the parish boundaries have changed over time.